ytmous/ytmous/README.md

 ## Starting the server
 If this is your first time running this server, You may need to install it's dependencies first by executing `npm install`.

-Therefore, you can start the server by executing:
+Then, you can start the server by executing:
 ```sh
 npm start
 ```